 Nasogastric and nasoenteric tubes are flexible double or single lumen tubes that are passed proximally from the nose distally into the stomach or small bowel.
 Enteric tubes that will be removed within a short period of time can also be passed through the mouth (orogastric).
 This topic will review the indications, contraindications, placement, management, and complications of nasogastric and nasoenteric tubes.

 The management of postoperative ileus and bowel obstruction are discussed elsewhere.
-(See "Postoperative ileus" and "Small bowel obstruction: Causes and management".)
+(See "Postoperative ileus" and "Overview of management of mechanical small bowel obstruction in adults".)

 Nasogastric tubes are indicated for the following reasons: